The Academic Year

 Academic Warning.
 Students with a term grade point average between 2.00 and 2.50 and/or at least one NC grade in a course carrying two or more credit hours may be placed on Academic Warning if the Academic Standing Committee sees reason to be concerned about their level of achievement.

 Suspension.
 A student will be suspended from the College for failure to meet the criteria established for removal from Strict Academic Probation.
 Additionally, students are suspended for one or two semesters after two consecutive semesters on academic probation or strict academic probation unless the Academic Standing Committee finds that this action would not be appropriate.
 Under exceptional circumstances, the Academic Standing Committee may suspend students from the College without first placing them on probation.
+This action is typically taken when the Committee is concerned about the student’s current ability to be successful.

 Students who wish to return after a suspension must apply for readmission to the College.
-In order for a student to be readmitted, the Academic Standing Committee expects to see evidence that the student is ready to return and have a successful experience.
+In order for a student to be readmitted, the Academic Standing Committee expects to see evidence the student is ready to return and have a successful experience.
 Shortly after receiving a suspension letter, students are expected to work out a plan with either the Dean of Students or the Director of Academic Programs for how they will provide this evidence of readiness to return.
-In most cases students will attend another institution of higher education during their suspension period and earn grades which demonstrate their ability to perform successfully in an academic environment.
+In most cases students will attend another institution of higher education during their suspension period and earn grades that demonstrate their ability to perform successfully in an academic environment.

 Students should be aware that maintaining good academic standing does not automatically insure continued financial aid eligibility.
 Refer to the financial aid section of this catalog for information.